visgl/react-map-gl/docs/api-reference/layer.md

 #### `source`: string {#source}

 `source` is required by some layer types in the Mapbox style specification.
-If `<Layer>` is used as the child of a [Source](./source.md) component, this prop will be overwritten by the id of the parent source.
+If `<Layer>` is used as the immediate child of a [Source](./source.md) component, this prop will be overwritten by the id of the parent source.
+If the `<Layer/>` component is not an immediate descendant of `<Source/>`, e.g wrapped inside a helper component, source property needs to be provided same as the id of the `<Source/>` component for the `<Layer/>` component to show.

 ## Source